Invisalign seems like the magical alternative to braces.

 Straight teeth with no wires and an invisible aligner.
 Who doesn’t want that?

-It’s true that Invisalign is a unique system that offers many advantages compared to the traditional metal or ceramic brackets and wires.
-But a variety of Invisalign myths have developed around its effects and use.
+It’s true that Invisalign is a unique system that offers many advantages compared to traditional metal or ceramic brackets and wires.
+But as with any kind of orthodontic treatment a variety of myths have developed around Invisalign, its effects and use.

 Here are some of the common myths about Invisalign, courtesy of Gullotta Orthodontics.

 Unless you have severe orthodontic problems, Invisalign works just as well as traditional braces.
 For more serious problems, the treatment may take longer and require more expertise or attention from the orthodontist, but that’s true of traditional braces as well.